azlux/botamusique/README.md

 1. **Support multiple music sources:**
     - Music in local folders (which can be uploaded through the web interface).
     - Youtube/Soundcloud URLs and playlists (everything supported by youtube-dl).
-    - Radio stations from url and http://www.radio-browser.info API (query from > 24k stations).
+    - Radio stations from URL and http://www.radio-browser.info API (query from > 24k stations).
-2. **User-friendly web remote control interface.** Powered by flask.
+2. **User-friendly web remote control interface.** Powered by Flask.
 Which supports
     - Playlist management,
     - File management,
     - Upload files, etc.